ThunderGod77/kshitijgang01.github.io/index.md

 <img src="images/ty.png?raw=true"/>
 <img src="images/uy.png?raw=true"/>

-Web app developed on flask and jikapy API,it is based on anime.It provides information about different genre and trending anime.Also, along with it has search and random anime & manga generation functionality. <br>
+Web app developed on flask and jikapy API,it is about Anime.It provides information about different genre and trending anime.Also, along with it has search and random anime & manga generation functionality. <br>